opiopan/pcb-tools-extension/README.md

     If a closed shape is completly included in other closed shape, The inner shape will be draw with reversed polality of container shape as above example image.<br>

-    I assume there are two typical usecase for this mode.<br>
+    I assume there are two typical use cases for this mode.<br>
     One is to arrange logo design on silk layer.
 This is superior to other method generating raster image data since image data express as vector data.<br>
     The other one is generating gerber data represented cropped area of panelized PCB.
     By merging rectangle and PCB outline data, generate a file represented cropped area as below, and this kind of data is useful to make PCB image look good a little bit.<br>